Efficient Reinforcement Learning by Guiding World Models with Non-Curated Data: Conclusion

-\section{Acknowledgments}
+\subsubsection{Acknowledgments}

 We acknowledge CSC – IT Center for Science, Finland, for awarding this project access to the LUMI supercomputer, owned by the EuroHPC Joint Undertaking, hosted by CSC (Finland) and the LUMI consortium through CSC.
 We acknowledge the computational resources provided by the Aalto Science-IT project.
 We acknowledge funding from the Research Council of Finland (353138, 362407, 352788, 357301, 339730).
-Aidan Scannell was supported by the Research Council of Finland, Flagship program Finnish Center for Artificial Intelligence (FCAI).
+Aidan Scannell and Wenshuai Zhao were supported by the Research Council of Finland, Flagship program Finnish Center for Artificial Intelligence (FCAI).